"First thing I do is put the grease in my iron skillet, then I put it in a hot oven......"

 Here in the South the supermarket shelves are stocked with a variety of cornmeal products, including self-rising meal, cornbread mixes and different grinds.
 If you can't find self-rising meal in your area, add 2 teaspoons of baking powder and 1/2 teaspoon of salt for each cup of regular meal.

-Traditional Southern Buttermilk Cornbread Recipe
+Watch Now: Traditional Southern Buttermilk Cornbread Recipe

 - Sprinkle a little cornmeal in the hot pan before adding the batter.
 It will brown and add a crispier texture.